beginning of content

 Common breastfeeding issues for you

-Breast engorgement — this is when your milk comes in and your breast become larger and feel heavy.
-It’s a common issue at around 2 to 5 days after birth.
+Breast engorgement — this is when your milk comes in and your breasts become larger and feel heavy.
+It's common at around 3 to 5 days after birth.
 You can relieve very full breasts by feeding your baby more often.

 Sore, cracked nipples — this is usually a sign that your baby isn't attached correctly.

-Some women get mastitis — an infection of the breast tissue.
+Some people get mastitis — a common infection of the breast tissue.
 If you have mastitis, you will usually:

 If you experience this, it's important to breastfeed as often as possible and promptly seek medical help.